deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](figures/figures_5_1.png)

-> 🔼 The figure shows a comparison of FiT and FiTv2 blocks, highlighting the new modules added in FiTv2 for improved stability and efficiency.
+> 🔼 Figure 4 shows a comparison of the FiT block architecture with the improved FiTv2 block architecture, highlighting the added QK-Norm, AdaLN-Lora, and Global AdaLN modules.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 4: Block comparison between (a) FiT and (b) FiTv2.
 New modules, QKNorm, AdaLN-LoRA and Global AdaLN, are marked by red color.